TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 JavaScript arrays are weird when you think about it.
 A standard array is indexed by integers `>= 0`.
 Except there's no integer type to index them with, just the general `number` type.
 If you pass in a non-natural number it's treated as an object key lookup and for a normal array returns `undefined`.

 By default, TypeScript assumes that any access to a `T[]` array using a `number` index will return a `T`.
 That's clearly wrong, which is where [this option](https://www.typescriptlang.org/tsconfig/#noUncheckedIndexedAccess) comes in.
-When turned on it assumes that access to a `T[]` array using a `number` index returns `T | undefined`.
+When turned on, it assumes that access to a `T[]` array using a `number` index returns `T | undefined`.
 The same thing applies when querying an unknown property using an [index signature](https://www.typescriptlang.org/docs/handbook/2/objects.html#index-signatures).

 Why isn't this on by default, or at least included in `strict`?
 Try turning it on and you'll see why.
 Lots of false positives.